watergis/sveltekit-maplibre-boilerplate/README.md

 vi .env
 ```

-Add your own API key `VITE_MAPTILER_KEY` for maptiler.
+Add your own API key `PUBLIC_MAPTILER_KEY` for maptiler.
 The key can be created at maptiler website [here](https://cloud.maptiler.com/account/keys/).
 You probably need to sign up first.

 ## Developing